Indirect search of Heavy Neutral Leptons using the DUNE Near Detector: SIMULATION ROUTE FOR HNLS

 \subsection{Parents Production}

-For the simulation of the production of HNLs from light mesons, we used the data provided by the DUNE Beam Interface Working Group (BIWG) \cite{biwg}, which makes use of GEANT4 \cite{geant4A, geant4B} and FLUKA \cite{flukaA, flukaB}.
+For the simulation of the production of HNLs from light mesons, we used the data provided by the DUNE Beam Interface Working Group (BIWG) \cite{biwg}, which makes use of GEANT4 \cite{GEANT4:2002zbu,Allison:2016lfl} and FLUKA \cite{Ferrari:2005zk,Bohlen:2014buj}.
 This data includes information about the decay positions and momenta of pions, kaons and muons after they exit the focusing horns.
 The most abundant light parent in DUNE is the pion, followed by kaons and finally muons, as can be seen in Fig. \ref{fig:AllParents}.
+In this work we will consider that the neutrino CC event rates might have an overall normalization uncertainty of up to 20\% due to uncertainties in the modeling of production of mesons and leptons at the DUNE target and neutrino cross sections.
+We encapsulate this uncertainty by a parameter $\sigma_a$ that varies from 0.05 to 0.2.
+Setting $\sigma_a=0.05$ is equivalent to assume a 5\% overall normalization uncertainty in the DUNE neutrino CC event rates, whereas $\sigma_a$ represents an uncertainty of 20\%.

 The production of HNLs from heavier particles such as $D$ mesons and $\tau$ leptons is also possible, but it is expected to have a negligible effect on the active neutrino flux, which is totally dominated by production from lighter mesons.
-In order to test the relevance of HNL production from these heavy particles, we used PYTHIA8 \cite{pythia} to estimate the neutrino flux generated by $D^0, \bar{D}^0, D^\pm, D_s^\pm$ and $\tau^\pm$ at DUNE.
+In order to test the relevance of HNL production from these heavy particles, we used PYTHIA8 \cite{Sjostrand:2014zea} to estimate the neutrino flux generated by $D^0, \bar{D}^0, D^\pm, D_s^\pm$ and $\tau^\pm$ at DUNE.
 We observed that these heavy parents do not contribute significantly to the DUNE neutrino flux and hence the production of HNLs coming from them will have a negligible effect on the number of CC events.
 Consequently, our analysis is restricted only to the production of HNLs from light mesons and muons.